taniarascia/taniarascia.com/content/posts/2019-01-22-content-editable-elements-in-javascript-react.md

   - react
 ---

-[`contenteditable`](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content) is an attribute that can be placed on nearly any HTML element and the contents of that element will be editable by the user.
+Any element can be made editable with the addition of the `contenteditable` attribute.
 This attribute is used all over the web, such as in Google Sheets.

-I'm not going to tell you to use or not to use `contenteditable` elements in your app.
+I'm not going to tell you to use or not to use [`contenteditable`](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content) elements in your app.
 If you're choosing to use `contenteditable`, you may find this article useful.

 I'm going to share a bunch of stuff I figured out while using `contenteditable`, so that someone else can find it all in one place.